-Finally, regardless of the extent of imperative language used, the progress reports take an increasingly critical tone when discussing most policy areas.
-This is helpful in identifying the remaining reform obstacles and problems areas.
-The reduction of imperative language, however, is less easy to explain.
-In the absence of implemented reform, one would expect the use of imperative language to remain stable at a minimum, if not increase, as the reform environment stagnates or worsens, and as criticism continues or increases.
-However, the EU has drawn few firm lines in BiH, and local officials with an interest in whittling down EU expectations have, not surprisingly, come to see conditionality as something negotiable.

-&lt;sup>5 Chivvis, Christopher S., and Harun Đogo 2010.
+would expect the use of imperative language to remain stable at a minimum, if not increase as the reform environment stagnates or worsens.
+It would also be reasonable to expect such language to increase as the reports become more critical.
+However, the EU has drawn few firm lines in BiH, and local officials with an interest in whittling down EU expectations have, not surprisingly, come to see conditionality as something negotiable.7 - 7 Chivvis, Christopher S., and Harun Đogo 2010.
 "Getting Back on Track in Bosnia and Herzegovina."
 The Washington Quarterly, 33(4): 103 - 118.